jchicchi/RepeatedMeasuresANOVA/README.md

 # RepeatedMeasuresANOVA
-Repeated Measures ANOVA using Pingouin package in Python A repeated measures ANOVA is used to determine whether or not there is a statistically significant difference between the means of three or more groups in which you have the same subjects in each group.
+Repeated Measures ANOVA using Pingouin package in Python.
+A repeated measures ANOVA is used to determine whether or not there is a statistically significant difference between the means of three or more groups in which you have the same subjects in each group.